 - Will this lawyer help me make better, more informed decisions by explaining the PA divorce law to me?
 For example, will this lawyer take the time to help me understand issues like how child support, spousal support and alimony are calculated?
 The factors the court will consider when making child custody determinations?
 And how a Pennsylvania court will likely divide the marital property?

 - Does the lawyer ease my anxiety about my case?

 - Will this lawyer communicate with me when I need him or her?

 You should feel comfortable with your lawyer.
 Just like choosing friends, you want someone who you feel you can trust and who will give you straightforward advice and guidance.
-The issues involved in divorce and related matters are far too important and the risks are far too great not to take the time to find the right divorce lawyer.
+The issues involved in divorce and related matters are far too important and the risks are far too great not to take the time to find the right lawyer.

-Consideration for your children during the divorce process should never be forgotten.
+Consideration for your children during a divorce should never be forgotten.
 Remember, the issues that cause you and your spouse to separate and divorce are between you and your spouse and have nothing to do with the children.
 The children still need both of you as parents so you should consider some of the following do’s and don’ts.